-It takes a lot to throw this morbid and delusional mind off course, but on the rare occasion it happens, it’s a beautiful thing.
+It takes a lot to throw this morbid and delusional dome off course, but on the rare occasion it happens.

 Last week, I received an email from a new landlord that posed a question that left me slightly mystified and strangely curious.
-I had to perform a double-take just to ensure I read what I thought I read, and not what I wanted to read- I initially thought it was a sick and twisted prank, which of course, is my favourite brand of correspondence.
+I took a double-take just to ensure I read what I thought I read, and not what I wanted to read.

 Hello I am new landlord and would like to take on DSS tenants and not sure who to contact about this?